rafaelasv/rafaelasv/README.md

 - 🎓 Currently studying Systems Analysis and Development at UNINTER.

-- 🌱 I'm working on my potfolio.
+- 🌱 Currently, I'm working on my potfolio.

-- 🔭 Currently, I am discovering the world of AI as a hobby.

 - 🖥 Passionate about technology since I was young, I like creating new worlds on the web.